- Using a Custom NPM Registry

 file:/package-tar-name.tgz in the version field.

 Since we use a proxy to access the npm registry, we don't support registries behind a VPN out of the box.
-However, we do have three workarounds:
+However, we do have three solutions:

-Workaround 1: bypass the proxy We can bypass the proxy on our service to let the browser fetch from the registry directly.
-We have a working version of this which is not enabled for everyone yet.
+Solution 1: bypass the proxy We can bypass the proxy on our service to let the browser fetch from the registry directly.
+This is not enabled by default for everyone - please request this be turned on.
 The disadvantage of this approach is that you have to share your registry auth token with everyone who has access to the sandbox.
 Also, to make this work, you need to add CORS headers to your registry so the browser can fetch the packages directly from our origin.

-Workaround 2: whitelist the proxy Another option is to whitelist the IP range of our proxy.
+Solution 2: whitelist the proxy Another solution is to whitelist the IP range of our proxy.
 We make sure that we keep the same IP for our proxy.
+Please request these details.

-Workaround 3: self-host the proxy A third option is to self-host the proxy in your network, and letting the proxy communicate with our API server to validate the tokens that are sent in.
+Solution 3: self-host the proxy A third option is to self-host the proxy in your network, and letting the proxy communicate with our API server to validate the tokens that are sent in.
+We can help get you setup with this.

 Container Sandboxes are sandboxes that run on a Docker container instead of the